pjebs/EasySocial/README.md

 ```
 ### Methods - Sending Tweets

 A Tweet is a (*max*) 140 character `message` that is propagated to other Twitter users via the *Twittersphere*.
-URL links can be embedded in the `message.` They are automatically detected and *minimized* to save characters.
+URL links can be embedded in the `message.` They are automatically detected and *minified* to save characters.
 Images can also be attached.
 All images are uploaded to Twitter's servers.

 ```objective-c
 //Plain Tweet